wikimedia/mediawiki-extensions-MobileFrontend/README.md

 ##### $wgMobileFrontendFormatCookieExpiry

-The number of seconds the `useformat` cookie should be valid
+The number of seconds the `useformat` cookie should be valid.

 The useformat cookie gets set when a user manually elects to view either the mobile or desktop view of the site.